graysonarts/writing/poorimpulse/episode4.md

 Boris has a hand on Victor, in a moment, Victor is sitting on the ground.
 Chadwick shakes his head and stands up before Victor returns to the table.
 He crosses to the center of the room, holding his credit card about his head, "It's my birthday, and the drinks are on me, friends!
 Barman, I'd like vodka, please?"

-The amity the patrons of the Hammer and Sickle feel together Chadwick grows fervent in the hour that Chadwick is handing out free drinks.
+The amity the patrons of the Hammer and Sickle feel toward Chadwick grows fervent in the hour that Chadwick is handing out free drinks.
 The Zolotov brothers just stare at him.
 Nearing the hour mark, Chadwick approaches their table.
 "Brothers, comrades!"
 Anton, the oldest of the three, visible lines of age beginning to appear around his eyes, stands up, but Nicholay puts his hand on Anton's arm, and pulls him down.

 Chadwick drops four shot glasses onto the table and unscrews the lid of the vodka bottle.
 The vodka sloshes into the glasses and onto the table.
 He picks up one of the shot glasses, and motions to the brothers.
 They pick up their shot glasses, and all four down in a single, quick gulp.
 Chadwick coughs, and the brothers smile.